frontenddogma/web-development-glossary/manuscript/a.md

 : A blend of “automatic” and “magic,” referring to an action that’s performed automatically but also in a way as to seem magical.

 Automatic Semicolon Insertion
-: A ECMAScript feature in which a semicolon is automatically inserted when two statements are separated by a line ending or a closing brace (`}`), or if a line ending follows either of `break`, `continue`, `return`, or `throw` (restricted production).
+: An ECMAScript feature in which a semicolon is automatically inserted when two statements are separated by a line ending or a closing brace (`}`), or if a line ending follows either of `break`, `continue`, `return`, or `throw` (restricted production).

 Automation
 : A technology by which a process or procedure is performed with minimal human assistance.
 Automation or automatic control is the use of various control systems for operating equipment.&nbsp;[†](#w-automation)